SRALFk/baca./README.md

  * **JSZip** (Local EPUB file extraction).
  * **LocalForage** (Asynchronous storage management).
  * **Lucide Icons** (Clean and modern iconography).

+## 🤝 Contributing (The "Monster Code" Disclaimer)
+I focused heavily on the UI/UX and core logic to make this app feel as native and smooth as possible.
+Because of that, the current codebase is essentially a single-file monolith (a bit of a "monster" HTML file).

+If any developers out there want to help refactor, modularize the code, or improve the architecture, **Pull Requests are highly welcome and deeply appreciated!** Let's build a better open-source reading experience together.

 ## ☕ Support
 This application is developed for the reading community that craves comfort and privacy.
 If you find this app useful and want to support its ongoing development, consider buying the developer a coffee!